PreMiD/Presences/README.md

     </a>
 </div>

-# Requirements to create a presence
+## Requirements to create a presence

-- Have TypeScript Compiler installed.
-(If coding with TypeScript)
-  - Must have the Latest Version LTS **Node** installed.
+- If coding with TypeScript, you must have the [latest TypeScript compiler](https://www.typescriptlang.org/#download-links) version installed
-- Basic knowlege of JavaScript or TypeScript.
+- Basic knowlege of JavaScript or TypeScript

 _Note: If you code your presence with TypeScript, you must first compile `presence.ts` to `presence.js` and put the `js` file along with `metadata.json` in `/dist`_

-# Getting started
+## Getting started

 We made a documentation to make your development process a little bit better and faster.
-You can see it [**here**](https://docs.premid.app/en/dev/presence).
+You can see it [**here**](https://docs.premid.app/dev/presence).

-# Folder structure
+## Folder structure

 ```
 /presences